What is Autism?

 The Picture Exchange Communication System (PECS) is augmentative/ alternative package that allows nonverbal children and adults with autism and other communication deficits to initiate communication.
 It has recently been incorporated in Speech Therapy practice to enhance speech and language development.
 It allows educators, care providers and families to able to readily use in a variety of settings.
 Verbal prompts are not used, thus building immediate initiation and avoiding prompt dependency.
 The system goes on to teach discrimination of symbols and then puts them all together in simple "sentences."
 Children are also taught to comment and answer direct questions.

 Signalong is a UK based approach which offers children with learning disabilities and those around them a valuable aid to communication.
 A successful communication system combats frustration, builds self-esteem and a sense of achievement for everybody.
 Signalong achieves this through sign-supported speech.
 Only the most important words are signed.
 The use of key words simplifies sentences.
 The word is said as it being signed.
 Since signs often pictorially echo their meaning, they help clarify the subject.
 The action of signing slows down speech giving more time for comprehension.
 Facial expression and body language further enhance communication.
-This approach provides an opportunity to children of all abilities who are able to sign before they are able to talk, provided signs are used consistently with speech.
+This approach provides an opportunity to children of all abilities who are able to sign before they are able to talk to communicate, provided signs are used consistently with speech.

 Sensory Integration Therapy (SI) is based on the idea that people with motor or sensory problems have difficulty processing the information their body receives through the various senses.
-A child with sensory issues will often present their difficulties with adjustment as one or more of the following -
+A child with sensory issues will often present their difficulties as one or more of the following -

 being extremely silly and unresponsive